 Overall grade of at least 2.7 (German grade) in the Bachelor’s degree

-Fulfillment of the following subject-related requirements:
+Fulfilment of the following subject-related requirements

 - At least 18 ECTS credits in Economics

 - At least 48 ECTS credits in further Economics, Business Administration and/or Social Sciences

 - At least 15 ECTS credits in Statistics and/or Mathematics